 - 5.5.2 The amendments to the scheme have resulted in the loss of two plots within the site.
-This has enabled the development to be pulled away from the overhead lines, increased interface distances between plots 66 and approved plots 28/29, increased garden sizes to some of the proposed plots and reduced the dominance of parking within the street scene leading to an increase in landscaping within the built development. - The existing dwellings affected by the proposal are the approved plots 7-10 (apartment block),18, 21, 25, 24, 28, 29 and 30.
-The proposed development has been designed (and amended) to improve the amenity standards set out in policy DM29, insofar as it relates to garden sizes, interface distances, outlook and parking provision (also covered by policy DM62).
+This has enabled the development to be pulled away from the overhead lines, increased interface distances between plots 66 and approved plots 28/29, increased garden sizes to some of the proposed plots and reduced the dominance of parking within the street scene leading to an increase in landscaping within the built development.
+This provides both amenity and design improvements to the development. - 5.5.3 The existing dwellings affected by the proposal are the approved plots 7-10 (apartment block),18, 21, 25, 24, 28, 29 and 30.
+The proposed development has been designed (and amended) to improve the amenity standards set out in policy DM29, insofar as it relates to garden sizes, interface distances (privacy), outlook and parking provision (also covered by policy DM62).
 There are some plots where the interface distances fall marginally below of the recommended requirements.
 However, this would not render the development overbearing and unacceptable.
-Plots 24/25 under the approved scheme will, as a consequence of the proposal, experience a different outlook and one that is considered marginally worse than the approved scheme (a single detached dwelling was proposed to the rear of these plots).
+Plots 24/25 as part of the approved scheme will, as a consequence of the proposal, experience a different outlook and one that is considered marginally worse than the approved scheme (a single detached dwelling was proposed to the rear of these plots).
 This is due to the mass and building form of development (two dwellings opposed to one) and the orientation of the proposed plots 66/67.
 However, the interface distance is acceptable and akin to the separation distances of the approved scheme.

 Despite a change to the outlook for plots 24/25, the development would not result in significant adverse effects on the amenity of these dwellings.
+The effects of the development are more notable on plots 29 (of the approved scheme).
+The proposed development will bring the built form much closer to their property than the approved development and as a result will feel more overbearing.
+However, the interface distance between the blank gable wall of plot 66 and the rear elevation (containing habitable windows) of plot 29 is 12.5 metres and therefore policy compliant.
+A refusal on the grounds of residential amenity would be difficult to substantiate in these circumstances.
 The separation distance between plots 22/23 to the approved apartment block is approximately 17m rather than 21 metres.
-However, with the approved plots 19-

-21 being closer to the apartment block than the proposed development, the relationship here is considered acceptable and would not lead to significant adverse effects on amenity.
+However, with the approved plots 19-21 being closer to the apartment block than the proposed development, the relationship here is considered acceptable and would not lead to significant adverse effects on amenity.
 Plot 30 (on the approved scheme) is also affected by the development.
 A new house (plot 65) is proposed to the north of this dwelling.
 Plot 30 based on the approved development would have been surrounded by open gardens and countryside to the north and east.
 The proposed plot 65 sits immediately alongside the northern boundary, with a single storey element extending 10 metres along the party boundary wall.
 This likely to affect some light to the property, however, due to the extended garden area to plot 30 (as a consequence of the development) and the fact the proposed dwelling is to the north and it is only single storey alongside the boundary, the effects are not likely to be significantly adverse.
 All other interface distances within the proposed development are acceptable and accord with the requirements of the development plan.